 A designer I really admire recommended Squarespace so I hopped on the bandwagon and I've loved it ever since.
 So let me tell you about the good, the bad, and the wonderful of this platform.

 While some people can see this as a negative, I view this as a positive.
 A template-based platform means that you are restrained in your designs to the templates Squarespace provides.

 As a designer, this can get frustrating at times because you don't have 100% control over the look, but you do have a lot of template options that are clean, minimal and professional.

 Having a range of templates is great, but something that is also fantastic about templates is that on Squarespace you have the ability to change templates fairly seamlessly from one to another.
 So, if you're not a big fan of the template you chose, you can switch to another.

 Squarespace is truly a platform where you can get everything in one place and their simplistic and spacious designs make it seem easy and manageable.

 Squarespace offers domain, G suite, blog and e-commerce all in one spot which makes it a great choice for makers who want to sell a product and for anyone interested in keeping a blog.

 3. Reasonable Price

 Squarespace isn't as expensive as you may think.
-While it's more expensive than a free web platform (obviously, Squarespace is worth the investment due to the fact that you'll get more out of the investment.
+While it's more expensive than a free web platform (obviously) Squarespace is worth the investment due to the fact that you'll get a lot out of the investment.